fab

 The purpose of this library is to give users convenient access and analysis tools for the data generated at the Free Electron Laser FLASH.

-It abstracs the details of loading the data, that would otherwise require accessing the mutliple hdf5 files generated by the DAQ during the beamtime.
-It also provides easy access to the Maxwell cluster resoruces, so that parallel computation can be performed efforlessly.
+It abstracts the details of loading the data, that would otherwise require accessing the multiple hdf5 files generated by the DAQ during the beamtime.
+It also provides easy access to the Maxwell cluster resources, so that parallel computation can be performed effortlessly.

 The code repo can be found at: https://gitlab.desy.de/fabiano.lever/flashanalysis/